Skip to Content

 Grade 4 Permanently discontinue

-aUnless otherwise specified, National Cancer Institute Common Terminology Criteria for Adverse Events (NCI CTCAE) version 5.0.
+bUnless otherwise specified, National Cancer Institute Common Terminology Criteria for Adverse Events (NCI CTCAE) version 5.0.

-Learn more about eye care and working with an eye care provider to manage ocular events.
+Learn more about eye care and working with an eye care provider to manage ocular events

 Learn about Eye Care